 - Abdominal CT/MRI scan.

-- Cranial CT if there is suspicion of raised intracranial pressure.
+- CT or MRI of the brain if there is suspicion of raised intracranial pressure.

-- Patients with persistent nausea and/or vomiting will require appropriate dietary advice and advice on fluid intake.
+- Patients with persistent nausea and/or vomiting should be given appropriate dietary advice and advice on fluid intake.

-- Patients with severe dehydration may require treatment for a time with intravenous fluids.
+- Patients with severe dehydration may require treatment with intravenous fluids.

 - Psychiatric or psychology referral may be appropriate for those thought to have an underlying psychiatric/psychological cause.

 - There is some evidence for the use of acupuncture for the symptomatic relief of nausea and vomiting and this may be an option for some patients.
-It is particularly efficacious against nausea in postoperative patients, who have not received pre-medication.
+It can be particularly efficacious for the prevention of postoperative nausea and vomiting.

-- Medications including pyridoxine and doxylamine have been shown to be safe and effective treatments in pregnancy, although neither is in widespread use.
+- Medications including cyclizine and metoclopramide have been shown to be safe and effective treatments in pregnancy.

 - Domperidone acts at the chemoreceptor trigger zone and is especially useful for nausea and vomiting associated with chemotherapy.